kikirizki/transformer/README.md

 # Transformer

-This is some implementations of transformers and it's variants, the code is written with readability in mind.
-To keep the code clean, this repo mainly leverege the power of einops and einsum
+This is some implementations of  *Transformer: Attention Is All You Need*  and it's variants, the code is written with readability in mind.
+To keep the code clean, this repo rely on the power of einops and einsum

 ## Citations